pose/automac/README.md

 }
 ```

-Which will result in:
+It will result in the following tab to be created:

 ![](./docs/safari-tab-64.png)

-Some other supported commands:
+These are some other available commands:

 ```sh
 # List all Safari tabs